Oscar Wilde Exhibition: 'From Decadence to Despair'

 I would like to thank, on behalf of the whole university, all those who put this exhibition together, in particular Ian Sansom, Director of the Oscar Wilde Centre; Helen Shenton; and Caoimhe Ní Ghormáin.
 Dubliners and visitors to Dublin also owe you a debt of gratitude; this is a marvellous exhibition for the city.

-And of course I need hardly say that we are deeply appreciative of the honour Rupert Everett does us in traveling to be here tonight – it is a measure of Oscar’s extraordinary glamour and continued resonance that he has sent to Trinity, on a grey and windy October day, a true Hollywood star.
+And of course I need hardly say that we are deeply appreciative of the honour Rupert Everett does us in travelling to be here tonight – it is a measure of Oscar’s extraordinary glamour and continued resonance that he has sent to Trinity, on a grey and windy October day, a true Hollywood star.

 * * *